This post contains affiliate links. Read my disclosure policy here.

 - Place all ingredients into a food processor or blender.
 Blend until smooth & creamy.
 Scrape down sides, as needed.
 The consistency should be mousse-like.
 If it’s too thick, add a little more milk.
 Taste for sweetness and add more as needed.
 Enjoy right away or place covered in the fridge to chill for 30-60 minutes.

 Coconut Whipped Cream Method:

 - You will need a large bowl and hand beaters or a stand mixer.
 Chill bowl and beaters in freezer for 15 minutes.

 - Turn can upside down and open the bottom end.
 Pour out liquid and save for another recipe.
 Scoop out the solidified coconut and place in chilled bowl.

 - Whip the coconut cream for 3 to 5 minutes, until it's fluffy and light.
 Mix in sweetener, salt and vanilla, whip for another minute.

-- Place mousse into your favorite dessert glass or bowl.
-Top with a layer of coconut whip.
+- Place mousse into your favorite dessert glass and top with a layer of coconut whip.